Stephanie Jones - PgDip BSc (Hons) Registered Member of the BACP (MBACP)

 Counselling rooms/ transport:

-I work from a quiet, comfortable private location based in Stockport, designed to help you feel safe and relaxed as you discuss your concerns.
+I work from a quiet, comfortable discreet location based in Stockport, designed to help you feel safe and relaxed as you discuss your concerns.
 There is ample street parking available and my office is directly opposite the 328 bus stop.
 I am close to the M60 and Stockport train station, with good regular transport links from Manchester, South Manchester and the surrounding Cheshire areas (Full address details will be given upon contact).

 Maps & Directions